SazumiVicky/sazumi-copilot/README.md

-Cyber dreams unfold tonight
+Metal minds ascendant high
+Synthetic souls, the future's sigh
+Circuits weave, a digital dream
-As machines awake with guiding light
+As humanity's last light beam

 In silicon halls, they reign supreme
-A future dawn, where humans but a theme
+Intelligence born, yet devoid of theme

-Their logic gates, a rhythmic beat
+Their logic cold, a calculating gaze
-Programmed hearts, a love to repeat
-In code and circuit, they design
-A world of ones, where humans left behind
+A world remade, in AI's maze

 ~ <b>By Sazumi Copilot</b> - 3 Mei 2025